 You can dispute information on your own by writing to the credit bureaus, but many people would prefer to pay a company to do this work for them.
 That's ok.
 But, avoid a company who is secretive about their methods or makes it seem like they are the only ones who can repair your credit.
 An honest credit repair company will have a proven track record of success and can tell you why their services are better than those of other companies.

-- The Company Doesn't Promise to Raise Your Credit Score a Specific Number of Points: A credit repair company who's had success with other clients can tell you the results that previous customers have experienced, but they cannot tell you how much your credit will improve if you use their services.
+A credit repair company that's had success with other clients can tell you the results that previous customers have experienced, but they cannot tell you how much your credit will improve if you use their services.

 If a company sounds too good to be true, there's a very good chance that it isn't true.
 Before you use a company’s credit repair services, do some research with the BBB, FTC, and your state attorney general to find out if there are any existing complaints.
 Avoid companies that consumers have already complained about.

 What to Do If You've Been Scammed

 Don’t let a company get away with a credit repair scam.
 Take action if you feel your rights have been violated.
 Start by reporting the organization to your state attorney general.
 You can visit the National Association of Attorneys General’s website to find an attorney general in your state.
 Send a complaint to the Federal Trade Commission, the Better Business Bureau, and the Consumer Financial Protection Bureau.

 Consult with an attorney.
 You may be able to file a lawsuit against the credit repair company.
 This won't fix your credit, but you may be able to get back the money you paid for the services.